FZambia/centrifuge/docs/starting/overview.rst

 To connect to Centrifuge from browser pure `Websockets <http://en.wikipedia.org/wiki/WebSocket>`_ or `SockJS <https://github.com/sockjs/sockjs-client>`_ library can be used.
-Socket.io support in future plans.
 Please, read appropriate documentation chapter for better description and look at examples.